mariiaan/V2S/README.md

 # Compilation
 Create a new .NET framework app (for example with Visual Studio 2019 Community) and replace the "Program.cs" file with the "Program.cs" file on this branch.

+# Issues
+Poorly, fast written code.
+Do not take this as a reference to well-written code.